 Friends and family members are encouraged to remain in the second floor waiting room.
-They should check in with the front desk staff in the waiting area and should notify staff members when they leave and return.
+They should check in with the front desk staff in the waiting area.
+If they need to leave the waiting area while you are in surgery, they should notify staff members when they leave and return.
+Nurse liaisons will be able to provide updates to your friends and family members as you proceed through surgery and the initial recovery phase.